danilnagy/dmc/_posts/2015-09-09-basics-of-computer-programming-part2.md

 	i += 1
 ```

 In this case, the loop will keep going while it's condition is satisfied, and only stop once the variable 'i' obtains a value greater or equal to 5.
-This type of loop can be useful if you do not know know how long the loop should be run for, or if you want to make the termination criteria somehow dynamic relative to other activities within the script.
+This type of loop can be useful if you do not know how long the loop should be run for, or if you want to make the termination criteria somehow dynamic relative to other activities within the script.
 It requires a bit more setup, however, as the value tested must first be initialized (i = 0), and there has to be code within the loop which changes that value in such a way that it eventually meets the exit criteria.
 This type of loop is also more dangerous, because it can easily create a situation where the loop can never exit.
 In theory, such a loop will run indefinitely, although in practice it will most certainly cause Python to crash.
 The most dangerous kind of loop is also the simplest:

 ```python
 while True: